OdaiHatemESE/dls-react-moe/app/api/parent/update-information-requests/README.md

 - The model allows multiple records per `studentPersonId`; this endpoint chooses to avoid duplicates by checking `findFirst` before insert.
 - If stricter uniqueness is desired, add a unique index on `studentPersonId` in the Prisma schema and switch to `upsert`.
 - Timestamps `createAt` and `updateAt` are set by the route.

+## GET (retrieve/upsert by studentPersonId)

+Method: GET

+Query params:

+- studentPersonId (string, required)
+- parentPersonId (string, optional; will be linked on first creation or updated if missing)
+- studentEmirateId (string, optional)

+Behavior:

+- Requires authentication (401 otherwise).
+- Upserts a record by `studentPersonId` so the caller can rely on a row existing.
+- Returns current flags like `isInfoUpdateRequested` and `isConductAgreementSigned`.

+Response 200 OK
+{ "ok": true, "data": { ...row } }